WORLD CUP 2026

 Eighth Kelly sounds tiny.
 On a 25% full Kelly calculation, eighth Kelly is 3.125% of bankroll per trade.
 That is still meaningful sizing.
 It is not a nibble — it is a professional position that does not threaten the portfolio if it loses.

-Why This Matters More on Prediction Markets Than in Sports Betting
+Why This Matters More on Prediction Markets Than in Sports Trading

-Sports bettors operate with relatively narrow lines.
-A −110 vig on NFL spreads means you are betting $110 to win $100.
+Sports traders operate with relatively narrow lines.
+A −110 vig on NFL spreads means putting up $110 to win $100.
 The markets are liquid and competitive.
 Edge is thin.

 The Bankroll Rule